TheDoverBoys/taikoparsers/README.md

-# taiko3parser - a parser and viewer for taiko 3's chart format
+# taikoparsers - parser and viewers for the system 10 taiko games' formats
 ***NOTE: THIS IS LITERALLY MY FIRST PYTHON PROGRAM THIS IS UNOPTIMIZED TO HELL***
 ## setting it up
 you only need python 3.10+ and the pyglet module